 You likely have quite a few different marketing campaigns for your company.

-From billboards and pamphlets, flyers, signs, television/radio commercials, to SEO and PPC marketing, and marketing on social media websites such as Facebook.
+From billboards and pamphlets, fliers, signs, television/radio commercials, to SEO and PPC marketing, and marketing on social media websites such as Facebook.

 This can be a good thing – diversifying your marketing materials helps identify which platforms offer maximum impact.